 Installing new lighting is a fantastic way to spruce up a small backyard on a budget.
 Ask any photographer, and they’ll tell you that the right light can completely transform any space.
 You can set up candles, fairy lights, lanterns, and spotlights to create the right mood in your backyard.

-A quick tip is to add gels or pieces of cellophane to lights and change their colours.
+A quick tip is to add gels or pieces of cellophane to lights and change their colors.
 This can really help your yard stand out, especially in winter when there’s more darkness than light.

 If you work in the city all day, spending your time indoors or in concrete spaces, having a lush backyard can be a relief to the stresses of the city.
+Why not encourage the birds into your garden with a squirrel proof bird feeder?

 Photo Credit: Kaeyla McGee via Unsplash under License